Charlie's Angels: Full Throttle: Plot

 Natalie and Alex deduce that Carter is the one who let O'Grady out of prison after seeing him return Bosley's keys without any pain, despite claiming to have broken his ribs recently.
+They deduce that Carter intended to fake his death and trail him while listening in on his phone conversations.
 Following him, the two witness him getting killed by Madison, the true mastermind.

-Though Dylan arrives to back the group, the Angels are shot by Madison, who takes the rings, though they survived via bulletproof vests.
+Though Dylan arrives to back the group, the Angels are shot by Madison, who takes the rings, though they survived via bulletproof vests, though their car is blown up.
 Back at the base, Charlie reprimands Madison for what she's done and confronts her for endangering her former teammates' lives.
 Madison is angry she never got the recognition she deserved from Charlie and shoots his speaker.

 The Angels realize that Madison is going to sell the rings to the O'Grady Crime Family, the Antonioni Mafia, the Tanaka Yakuza, and the Diablo Cartel at the Hollywood Walk of Fame, where Jason's film premiere is about to commence.
-The Angels arrange for the buyers to be arrested by the FBI while they confront Madison and O'Grady on a different rooftop.
+The Angels arrange for the buyers to be arrested by the FBI while they confront Madison on a different rooftop.

-The O'Grady's enter the melee, having avoided arrest when Seamus realizes the Angels' plan.
+The O'Grady's enter the melee, having avoided arrest when Seamus saw through the Angels' ruse.
 The Thin Man comes to the Angels' aid, helping Alex and rescuing Dylan when she is being attacked by O'Grady.
 He begins to fight O'Grady and kicks him off the roof.
 The Thin Man grabs Dylan and chokes her at first, but they end up sharing a kiss and he pulls some of Dylan's hair out.

 Just as Thin Man is about to say something, O'Grady stabs him and he falls off the roof.
 O'Grady nearly succeeds in killing Dylan as well, but she blinds him, causing him to lose his footing and fall to his death (in the unrated cut, O'Grady is still alive and attempts to get back up but is stopped by The Thin Man, who also survived; Dylan accidentally knocks over the "E" sign and it falls on O'Grady, possibly The Thin Man as well).
-The Angels fight Madison all the way to an abandoned theatre, where they kick her into a chamber filled with gas and she fires her gun, inadvertently blowing herself up.
+The Angels fight Madison all the way to an abandoned theatre, where they kick her into a chamber filled with gas after busting a gas line and she fires her gun, inadvertently blowing herself up.

 The Angels attend the premiere, where they learn that Mama Bosley is adopting Max.
 Peter surprises Natalie by asking her to get a puppy (the big question he was planning on asking her) and Alex terminates her "time out" with Jason.
 The Angels celebrate their victory together with Bosley.